archx3/kobina-koomson/src/blogs/brain-drain-in-a-new-dress.md

 > *"The phenomenon where African professionals leave the continent in droves in search of greener pastures, thereby robbing us of our own talent."*

-It felt like someone else’s problem — doctors going to Canada, and the US in the 70s, 80s, and 90s, accountants ending up in London, or nurses heading to Germany.
+It felt like someone else’s problem, doctors going to Canada and the US in the 70s, 80s, and 90s, accountants ending up in London, or nurses heading to Germany.

 Now, though, standing here in our thirties, it's no longer just in the textbooks.
 It's reality unfolding right in front of our eyes, as real as the sweat on my brow.
 Almost all of our friends have left the country's shore or are planning to do so, I retorted.